Earth & Environmental Science Course Offerings

 Multidisciplinary evaluation of environmental problems.
 Senior-level seminar for Environmental Science majors; others by permission of the instructor.

-Readings in Environmental Science literature selected by the student, who is guided by a faculty member.
-Open to junior and senior Environmental Science majors by permission of the department.
+Readings in environmental and/or geologic literature selected by the student, who is guided by a faculty member.
+Open to majors by permission of the department.

 493 – Honors Research (4)

-Prerequisites: EESC 491 or GEOL 491 and permission of instructor.
+Prerequisites: EESC 491 and permission of instructor and the department.
 Independent research project which may include field and/or laboratory work.
 Course of study determined by supervising research advisor and student.
 Successful completion of a written thesis and oral defense is required, and will result in the student earning Departmental Honors at graduation.

 499 – Internship (Credits variable)

-Prerequisite: Junior or senior Environmental Science major in good academic standing with appropriate background.
-Supervised off-campus experience, developed in consultation with the department.
+Prerequisite: Junior or senior in good academic standing.
+Supervised off-campus experience developed in consultation with the department.
+A maximum of three (3) credits count toward the major requirements.